MylesAndMore/Tumble/README.md

 3. Start your server.
 4. Import your worlds using a plugin like Multiverse. ```/mv import myWorld normal```.
 5. Create your first arena `/tmbl create myArena`
+6. Set the spawn point of the arena `/tmbl setgamespawn myArena`
    - **Note**: The layers will generate relative to this location.
 Ensure that the area is clear, 20 blocks in each direction.

 7. You're done!
 You can now join the game ```/tmbl join myArena mixed```.